Medium roast coffee is what many of us drink every day. It's what we make when we're in a hurry and just need to get stuff done.

 Medium roasted coffee beans.

-The darker you go with your coffees, the bolder they become, which makes medium-roasted coffee an excellent choice for people who prefer not as strong tastes but still want to experience that rich flavor and aroma that coffee has to offer.
+The darker you go with your coffee, the bolder it becomes, which makes medium-roasted coffee an excellent choice for people who prefer less intense tastes but still want to experience the rich flavor and aroma that coffee has to offer.

 What is medium roast coffee for?